(updated - 7/21/2017)

-Renee Gaillard, a Highland Street AmeriCorps Ambassador of Mentoring, is currently serving a second year at Dudley Street Neighborhood Initiative (DSNI) in Roxbury, MA.
+Renee Gaillard, a 2016-2017 Highland Street AmeriCorps Ambassador of Mentoring, served two years at Dudley Street Neighborhood Initiative (DSNI) in Roxbury, MA.
+She shares her experiences and encourages others to consider becoming an AOM below.

 The Bronx, NY is where I was born and raised, but I moved to Boston in 2010 to attend college.
 After graduating, I worked in customer service for a little over a year but started to feel an urge to work more face-to-face with the local community and by fate, I came across the AmeriCorps role at DSNI.
 It was just the right fit.
 DSNI's mission is to empower Dudley area residents to organize, plan for, create and control a vibrant, diverse and high-quality neighborhood in collaboration with community partners.
 The opportunity to work with young people in the communities of Roxbury and North Dorchester by connecting them with caring adults committed to their success was an opportunity like no other.
 I have been blessed to have several informal and formal empowering relationships at various times and spaces of my life, so I have witnessed the benefits of having someone in your corner to either help you get that first internship or to simply have someone to talk to.